mia-platform/documentation/docs/development_suite/set-up-infrastructure/enhanced-project-workflow.md

 :::caution
 This is a **BETA** feature and, as such, is currently under active development.
 Pay attention using it.

-The feature is available in **PRIVATE BETA** since Mia-Platform Console v11.6.0, if you want to enable it please contact your Mia-Platform referent.
+The feature is available in **INTERNAL PRIVATE BETA** since Mia-Platform Console v11.6.0, if you want to enable it please contact your Mia-Platform referent.
 :::

 The **Enhanced Project Workflow** feature aims to provide a better developer experience when working with the Console, as well as pave the way for the adoption of previously unavailable opportunities, such as the [GitOps deployment strategy](/development_suite/deploy/gitops-based/index.md).